 In order to choose the fulfillment strategy that is best for your business, you must analyze the pros and cons of each of the three main methods.
 Think about the qualities of your business (your products, your budget, your workforce) to determine the best option for you.
 Remember, your fulfillment strategy can certainly change as your business does.

 Regardless of how you choose to fulfill orders, Listing Mirror is here to simplify the process.
 We can connect to your existing fulfillment process including your own warehouse, Amazon FBA or a third-party logistics provider or order fulfillment.
 Sync all of your channels for easy, accurate inventory syncing.
 Use Inventory Mirror for unparalleled warehouse management and inventory tracking.
-Choose the fulfillment method that is best for your business and get started with Listing Mirror for , order fulfillment, inventory syncing, and warehouse management.
+Choose the fulfillment method that is best for your business and get started with Listing Mirror for listing management, order fulfillment, inventory syncing, and warehouse management.
 Contact us to learn more, start your free demo, or register today!